JennStro/DAT250-hand-in/dat250-expass1.md

 This guide required Java 8 so I installed it using SDKman for this session.
 By running `$sdk list java` you get the available JDK versions, and by running `$ sdk use java 8.0.265.j9-adpt`
 I could use java 8 in the session I was in without changing the default JDK.
 I did not have any issues with doing this guide, even though I had to change JDK.
+I downloaded the Heroku CLI using homebrew `$ brew install heroku/brew/heroku` without any problems.
+Then I cloned the example project using `$ git clone`, and created a Heroku app in the root folder of the project using `$ heroku create`.
-I followed the guide to deploy an app with Heroku and deployed the example app given in the guide.
-I managed to run the app both on
-Herokus servers (`$ heroku open`) and locally (`$ heroku local web`).
+Now I could push the project to Herokus remote git repo using `$ git push heroku master`.
+I followed the guide every step afterwards, and managed to run the app both on Herokus servers (`$ heroku open`) and locally (`$ heroku local web`).
 Since this was a Maven project I made sure to install all dependencies before running it locally by running `$ mvn clean install`.
 I also successfully made a new endpoint `/hello` to show the equation (as shown in the guide), and got familiar with how to link a database to a Heroku app.